 Even though people have been brewing crushed leaf tea for hundreds of years, there isn’t a consensus on the best technique for making a powerful brew.
 That said, if you’re looking for a simple preparation method that works, here you go.

-If you don’t have a Top Tree tea bag, the first step is preparing your kratom.
+If you don’t have Top Tree tea bags, the first step is preparing your kratom.
 We recommend using crushed leaf—in a French press or with fill-it-yourself tea bags.
 But if you only have powder, you’ll need a cheesecloth or coffee filter.

 Note: these are basic instructions intended to get a new user started.
-For more advanced techniques and alternative methods, check out our How to Make Kratom Tea post.
+For more advanced techniques and alternative methods, check out our How to Make Kratom Tea article.
 A lot goes into brewing the perfect cup of kratom tea, so please use our Better Brewing Blog.
-It’s a great a resource for learning and share your strategies and tips!
+It’s a great a resource for learning and sharing your strategies and tips!